wp-plugins/mmww/readme.txt

 == To Do ==

+Add support for the Yet Another Photo Blog (YAPB) [plugin]{http://wordpress.org/extend/plugins/yet-another-photoblog/}

+Improve the syntax of the templates.

-Add support for aac and video file metadata
+Add support for aac and video file metadata.

 Ask for and receive lots of sample files from users, and use them to test.

-Come up with a better way to handle commas in metadata when generating audio tags.
+Come up with a better way to handle commas in metadata when generating audio shortcodes.

-Figure out some sort of taxonomy to handle the media ratings in XMP.
+Figure out a taxonomy to handle the media ratings in XMP.

-Try to make TIFF files work better.
+Support TIFF files.
 (Please let the author know if you need TIFF support.)

 == Description ==